 Many of you, I’m sure, will read several Christian books this year.
 But for those of you who don’t usually do this, or haven’t for a long time, where do you start?
 How do you know what book will be worth your investment?

-To help you, here are my top recommendations from the last year or two.
+But here are a few of my top recommendations from the last few years:

 The Father’s Kiss by Tracy Williamson is an awesomely encouraging book about the unconditional, passionate way that our Father God loves us.
 It is particularly good for those who didn’t have a strong father figure growing up, but really speaks to us all.